What is Mohs surgery?

 2) It allows the least amount of tissue to be removed from sites where preserving tissue is important such as the head, neck, hands, feet, groin, and the shin.
 Feel free to watch this educational video.

 Dr. Frederick Mohs, for whom the procedure is named, began developing this technique in the late 1930’s as a medical student.
 Now stay with us, we are about to get a bit technical.

 He worked to evolve the procedure into a frozen section, margin controlled procedure where the physician acts both as the surgeon and as the pathologist.
-The technique has evolved such that the tissue is removed from the patient, it is mapped, inked and then processed in a disc type form.
-This allows for the tissue to be immediately frozen, cut and stained with close to 100% of the margins being evaluated in a single plane.
+The technique has evolved such that the tissue is removed from the patient, where it is then mapped, inked, and processed in a disc type form.
+This allows for the tissue to be immediately frozen, cut, and stained with close to 100% of the margins being evaluated in a single plane.